perfsonar/docs/release_candidates/4.0rc2/_sources/install_centos.txt

     yum install perfsonar-testpoint

-  Additionally, you may also install the Toolkit service-watcher, ntp, security(firewall rules and sysctl packages
+  Additionally, you may also install the Toolkit service-watcher, ntp, security(firewall rules and sysctl packages.

   *Optional Packages*